 Circleville, Ohio: Pumpkin Water TowerShaped and painted like a giant pumpkin.
-Promotes Circleville's annual Pumpkin Festival, billed as "the greatest free show on earth."
+Promotes Circleville's annual Pumpkin Show festival, billed as "the greatest free show on earth."

 Visitor Tips and News About Pumpkin Water Tower